Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Discussion

 Several aspects of the implementation relate to broader design questions.
 Longer context windows would reduce compaction pressure, potentially simplifying the graduated pipeline.
 Multi-modal tools (screenshots, diagrams, UI previews) would expand the tool surface and create new context challenges.
 Formal verification of permission properties (for example, proving that deny rules always take precedence, that sandboxed commands cannot escape isolation, or that resumed sessions cannot inherit stale permissions) would provide stronger safety guarantees.

 \paragraph{Architectural decoupling.} The tightly coupled local architecture analyzed here is one point on a spectrum that is already evolving.
 Anthropic's own Managed Agents work~\citep{anthropic2026managed} describes virtualizing the components of an agent (session, harness, sandbox) so that ``each became an interface that made few assumptions about the others, and each could fail or be replaced independently'', drawing an explicit analogy to how operating systems virtualized hardware into processes and files.
-The Harness Design essay~\citep{anthropic2026harness} makes a similar point from a different angle, observing that ``the space of interesting harness combinations doesn't shrink as models improve''; instead, ``it moves''.
+The Harness Design essay~\citep{anthropic2026harness} makes a similar point from a different angle, arguing that better models move the space of useful harness combinations rather than eliminating it.
 The architecture documented in this paper should therefore be read as a snapshot of a co-evolving system rather than a fixed optimum.

+Cloud-agent reports make this concrete without relying on the operating-system analogy.
+Cursor separates the agent loop, machine state, and conversation state, and treats VM checkpointing, network policy, secret handling, and credential management as part of the agent product~\citep{cursor2026cloudagents}.
+LangChain's Managed Deep Agents makes a similar move by placing durable threads, checkpointing, streaming, context, observability, and human-in-the-loop workflows in the managed runtime~\citep{langchain2026manageddeepagents}.
+Google's Antigravity gives people artifacts such as plans, screenshots, and recordings to check an agent's work~\citep{google2026antigravity}.
+The useful design question is therefore runtime ownership: which layer owns the loop, state, sandbox, policy, and recovery path?

 \paragraph{Memory as a first-class subsystem.} The memory survey of \citet{hu2025memory} argues that agent memory is becoming a distinct cognitive substrate rather than a side effect of context window management, and identifies automated memory management, RL-driven memory, and trustworthy memory (privacy, explainability, and hallucination robustness) as open frontiers.
-Claude Code today exposes the factual tier (CLAUDE.md, auto memory) and the working tier (the conversation window); the experiential tier (accumulated, automatically curated playbooks of strategies learned from past sessions) is the natural next step, and the context-engineering literature~\citep{zhang2026ace} has started to provide mechanisms for that accumulation.
+Claude Code today exposes the factual tier (CLAUDE.md, auto memory) and the working tier (the conversation window).
+The experiential tier (accumulated, automatically curated playbooks of strategies learned from past sessions) is the natural next step, and the context-engineering literature~\citep{zhang2026ace} has started to provide mechanisms for that accumulation.

+Context Hub makes the boundary visible.
+LangSmith Context Hub treats \file{AGENTS.md} files, skills, policies, examples, and related bundles as versioned and reviewable artifacts, with tags for deployment across environments~\citep{langchain2026contexthub}.
+That is a different design point from Claude Code's file hierarchy, but it names the same problem: context needs a lifecycle, not only a token budget.